vinod8990/godot_plugins/OpenClipArt_Store/readme.md

-This is a openclipart browser plugin from which you can browse the contents and download assets into the project folder.
+This is an openclipart browser plugin from which you can browse the contents and download assets into the project folder.

 Requirements:
 You must have a valid ssl certificate for openclipart to work.
 You need to set the certificate in godot project settings.